 To begin using the Logs Explorer, do the following:

-Note that if you use Amazon Web Services Elastic Compute Cloud (AWS EC2), your log entries are located in the AWS connector project that links your AWS account to Google Cloud services.
+If you use Amazon Web Services Elastic Compute Cloud (AWS EC2), your log entries are located in the AWS connector project that links your AWS account to Google Cloud services.

 Logs Explorer interface